VedantGandhi04/EvaluationTaskHSF/README.md

   ```
     julia> Pkg.instantiate()
   ```
+  On activating the enviroment it will start downloading the packages present in the project.toml file.

 - Install the required packages into your local Julia environment.
 (You can refer [project.toml]( for the required packages.)
   ```
   julia> Pkg.add("package_name")